Xin-Shiyu/nativa-dictionary/README.md

 ## About the language files.
 Make sure there are .lang files in the same folder where the executable is.
 The `Strings` class takes zh-CN.lang as fallback.
 However, when zh-CN is missing, it will use the existing .lang files.
 The program cannot be launched without the .lang files.

-The ja-JP.lang is just for testing and was made with Google Translate.
-Other language files are manually translated but still might contain problems.
+The ja-JP.lang was just for testing and was made with Google Translate.
+Other language files were manually translated but might still contain problems.
 Proofreading is welcomed!